jar2333/MatchMaker/README.md

-# Tournament Game Server
+# MatchMaker Game Server

 A generic websocket server for hosting round-robin tournaments for two-player, turn-based games.

 Extensible using a provided game interface.
-Provided is an example implementation of the UNO card game.
+To be provided is an example implementation of Rock Paper Scissors and the UNO card game.

 ## Game agnostic API: